 In 58 patients with partial or generalized epilepsy, TMS did not provoke seizures or EEG changes in any patient.
 Long-term follow-up found that the epileptic condition was not made worse by TMS.
 TMS does not induce seizures, especially in drug-treated epileptic patients.
 (Tassinari)

-Based on this plethora of clinical research, both with the express intention or determining safety, and the thousands of studies done otherwise, magnetic field exposure has shown no adverse side effects.
+Based on this plethora of clinical research, magnetic field exposure has shown no adverse side effects.
+This is with both with the express intention or determining safety, and the thousands of studies done otherwise.
 PEMFs of wide ranges of intensity and treatment times are safe, regardless of the area of the body being treated or the age of the patient.

 Of course there are contraindications and a small fraction of people may experience unpleasant reactions.
 However, such reactions are overwhelmingly little more than minor side-effects and can usually be mitigated with a protocol adjustment.